 How Betterhelp Helped Me Realized Things That I’ve Never Even Been Able To Acknowledge Myself – Anita

-Updated February 27, 2019
+Updated May 17, 2019

-I've shared things with my counselor that I've never even been able to acknowledge myself
+I've shared things with my counselor that I've never even been able to acknowledge myself.

 I have tried in person counselling a few times prior to BetterHelp.
-While those services provided a good introduction for me to receiving supports I knew the people and organization through my work as we had many clients in common.
-This made it hard for me to really open up and talk about what I felt were my more deep rooted issues.
+While those services provided a good introduction for me to receiving supports, I knew the people and organization through my work as we had many clients in common.
+This made it hard for me to really open up and talk about what I felt were my more deep-rooted issues.
 I was grateful for the experience as it opened doors for me in order to seek further support.

-I find now I am better able to self assess more often, to honor what or how I'm feeling and retreat to sit with any stress or heavy emotions I may be feeling or grappling with.
-I try to take the time I need for myself now, practicing more self care, and I try to write a lot of my feelings out more often.
-I'm encouraged to get moving more physically.
-I'm not quite where I want to be yet but hope to be soon with the therapeutic yoga training I've enrolled in.
+I find that I am better able to self-assess more often now, to honor what or how I'm feeling, and retreat to sit with any stress or heavy emotions I may be feeling or grappling with.
+I try to take the time I need for myself now, practicing more self-care, and to write a lot of my feelings out more often.
+I'm encouraged to get moving physically more often.
+I'm not quite where I want to be yet, but hope to be soon with the therapeutic yoga training I've enrolled in.

 I've made some very big changes and decisions that I'm not sure I would have been able to do without my counselor's support.
 I am feeling grateful that I was able to overcome my pride and ask for help when I needed it.
 Being able to ask for help, I now realize, is a sign of strength and not weakness.
 I'm on the road to claiming all of my power back and feeling much stronger these days!